galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 </div>

-Once the BIOM file has been generated, the visualisation interactive tool called [__Phinch visualization__](https://www.phinch.org/) is launched
+Once the BIOM file has been generated, we launch the interactive visualisation tool called [__Phinch visualization__](https://www.phinch.org/):

 <div class="Long-Version" markdown="1">